sahilmgandhi/IEEE-Workshops-2017-2018/README.md

 on the Arduino is set to 9600 (if you are using the HC-05) in order to properly send and receive data from your Android device.

+# 3D_Printing

+The powerpoint as well as the 3D printing guide to making objects for the lab's Dreammaker printer are available in this folder.

+# Advanced MCU Workshop

+The powerpoint and the code that we went over is available in this folder.

+# SMD Soldering

+The schematic and board that we used for this workshop are available in this folder.

+# SPI Communication Workshop

+The code we went over along with the powerpoint presentation are available in this folder.